curityio/chatgpt-example-app/DEPLOYMENT.md

 ## Handle Redeployments

 If you restart the Curity Identity Server container, update any tools, tool descriptions, templates, or assets you need to delete the application from chatGPT and create a new one.
 This will force a new client registration from ChatGPT.
 There is a "Refresh" button on in the Apps settings panel, which might refresh some of this data.
-If you run to connectivity issues it might be sometimes necessary to reconnect the app.
+If you run into connectivity issues it might be sometimes necessary to reconnect the app.
 You can do it from the **Apps and Connectors** panel.